thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 2. have LiTOY import this file into a DataFrame and fetch all relevant metadata (example: length of time to watch a youtube video you linked)
 3. let LiTOY pick items and prompt the user for which is better (according to a user-specified question)
 4. answer the question to adjust the ELO score of each item accordingly
-5. When enough pairwise comparisons are done, the items will be ranked.
+5. When enough pairwise reviews are done, the items will be ranked.
 You can then know at a glance what's important to do but at the same time quick to finish.

 FAQ
 ===
 **Where does the idea come from?** From Gwern's [media resorted](https://www.gwern.net/Resorter).

-**Do you have any idea it will work or at least converge towards something useful without doing thousands of comparisons a day?** Not really, but quick back-of-the-envelope calculation made it look doable.
+**Do you have any idea it will work or at least converge towards something useful without doing thousands of reviews a day?** Not really, but quick back-of-the-envelope calculation made it look doable.
+I just do a few row of 20 reviews in a given day.

 **What does LiTOY stand for?** It stands for `List that Outlives You`.
 It is used as a [memento mori](https://en.wikipedia.org/wiki/Memento_mori)

 **Do you accept criticism and/or contribution?** All help and criticisms are very appreciated.

 **What are ELO scores?
 Why did you choose this algorithm?** A ranking system initially devised for chess.
 The idea is that if you have chess players A, B and C : if `A beats B` and `B beats C` then you don't really have to organize a fight between A and C to know which is better.
 It does so by assigning a score to each opponent that can then be used to compare opponents that have never met each other.
 The main selling point of ELO is that it still behaves well even if some players occasionally under perform (or over perform).
-In the case of LiTOY, you can have some incoherent comparisons in your database and it will not throw off the whole ranking.
+In the case of LiTOY, you can have some incoherent reviews in your database and it will not throw off the whole ranking.
 Also, ELO is dead easy to implement and I wanted to completely understand (i.e. grok) my code.

 **What platform does it run on?** I tried to make it as agnostic as possible but I'm on Linux and hate other systems.
 Normally the code should run fine on other systems but please do tell me if you run into an issue.